-Xofluza Approval History
+Xofluza FDA Approval History

-- Single dose of 80 mg for patients ≥ 80 kg
+- At least 80 kg - Single dose of 80 mg

-Development History and FDA Approval Process for Xofluza
+Development Timeline for Xofluza

 Always consult your healthcare provider to ensure the information displayed on this page applies to your personal circumstances.